 Latex is a durable mattress material that stays cool and has a longer lifespan than other types of foam.
 The Spindle is also reasonably priced which makes it more affordable than most all-latex beds on the market.

-Some assembly required: The main downside is you have to assemble the mattress yourself.
+Now you might be thinking, "Sounds good so far—but are there any downsides?"
+Yes—some assembly is required.
+You have to assemble the mattress yourself.
 Spindle does not offer full service delivery—the mattress components are shipped in three boxes and you put the latex layers together in your home.

 Why shouldn't you just go to the store and buy the first one that looks good?